shaonbd135/shaonbd135/README.md

 ## 🌍 **Projects Showcase**:

 ### 📋 **Notable Projects**:
-- **Saidur's To-Do App**: A task management application built using MERN stack.
+- **Easy Shop**: a full-fledged e-commerce website with all features.
 - **Doctors Portal**: A health platform with user login, appointment scheduling, and admin panel.
 - **E-commerce Web App**: A full-featured online store with payment integration.
+- **Saidur's To-Do App**: A task management application built using MERN stack.

 I take pride in delivering projects that are optimized for performance, security, and scalability.
 Check out my [GitHub Repositories](https://github.com/shaonbd135) for more!